 - Done.
 This should be enough for your coins to be split.
 This process only has to be done once.
 After your coins are split, they are split forever, and further deposits you receive will also most likely already be split.

-Once the app is updated with support for BCHA, this guide will include instructions for claiming the forked coin.
+If is updated with support for BCHA, this guide will include instructions for claiming the forked coin.

 If you have more than one BCH wallet in Coinomi, you will need to repeat the splitting/claiming process for each one.